Yao Kao-chiao

 Yao Kao-chiao (姚高橋 (Yáo Gāoqiáo); born c.
-1940) is a Taiwanese politician and former police officer.
+1940) is a Taiwanese lawyer, politician, and former police officer.

+Early life and education

 Yao was the youngest of five sons, born in the village of Gongyi in Zhunan, Miaoli County.
 He later moved to Taipei.
 Yao studied law at what became Central Police University and later completed a master's degree in the subject from Meiji University.

+Career

 He served five years as leader of the Kaohsiung City Police Department and four years with the Taipei County Police Department.
 Between 1995 and 1996, Yao was president of Central Police University.
 Within the National Police Agency, Yao was deputy director-general prior to his appointment as director-general from his post at Central Police University.
 His tenure as director-general began on 13 June 1996, as he succeeded Yen Shih-hsi.
 During Yao's leadership of the National Police Agency, the agency attempted unsuccessfully to track Hsiao Teng-piao.
 Additionally, several violent crimes occurred, among them the assassinations of Liu Pang-yu and Peng Wan-ru, both in November 1996.
 Soon after, Yao remarked that he would never allow his daughter to take a taxi alone at night.
 Following the April 1997 murder of Pai Hsiao-yen, Yao stepped down from the National Police Agency in August.